Preventing Pain And Increasing Comfort

-Used for most types of surgeries, this type of anesthesia ensures that you’re completely asleep.
+General anesthesia is used for most types of surgeries, this type of anesthesia ensures that you’re completely asleep.
 It’s administered through an IV, face mask, or tube in your nose or throat.

-Causes numbing from your abdomen to your feet and used primarily for childbirth, hernia repair, or removal of your appendix.
+Epidural and spinal anesthesia causes numbing from your abdomen to your feet and used primarily for childbirth, hernia repair, or removal of your appendix.

 Used to numb buttocks, inner thighs, hips, and the area between your legs.
 This type is usually administered for surgical treatment of hemorrhoids or episiotomy repair.